Constructing the relative Fukaya category: Dependence on perturbation data and system of divisors

 In the remaining case $(k,\ell - \ell_\for) = (1,0)$, the map sends a pseudoholomorphic curve $(r,u)$ (or an equivalence class $[u]$ of Floer trajectories modulo translation, in the case $\ell = 0$) to the corresponding equivalence class $[u]$ of Floer trajectories modulo translation.
 The map is $\Sym(\ell - \ell_\for) \times \Sym(\ell_\for)$-equivariant (where $\Sym(\ell_\for)$ acts trivially on the target). \end{lem} \begin{proof} The first thing to check is that $\cM(\by,A,\ff(\tang),\bP^0)$ is defined.
 This follows as $k+2(\ell-\ell_\for) \ge 1$ by hypothesis, and furthermore $\ff(\tang)$ is a valid choice of tangency data, by the condition that forgettable marked points carry forgettable tangency vectors.

 In the case $k+2(\ell-\ell_\for) \ge 2$, the well-definedness of the map is immediate from the \textbf{(Compatible with $\bP^0$)} condition on $\bP$.
-In the remaining case $(k,\ell-\ell_\for) = (1,0)$, the well-definedness follows from the \textbf{(Floer data)} condition on $\bP$, as the domain is $\ff$-striplike. \end{proof}
+In the remaining case $(k,\ell-\ell_\for) = (1,0)$, the well-definedness follows from the \textbf{(Thin regions)} condition on $\bP$, as the domain is an $\ff$-semistable disc. \end{proof}

 \begin{lem} The virtual dimensions of $ \cM(\by,A,\ell_\for,\tang,\bP)$ and $\cM(\by,A,\ff(\tang),\bP^0) $ are related by

 \end{lem} \begin{proof} As in (\ref{lem:dimifreg}), we have

 while the forgettability condition is that $\tang(i)_q=0$ if $i>\ell-\ell_\for$ and $q\in Q_0$. \end{proof}